-With the pandemic, it was necessary to implement policies of lockout, physical distancing and closure of productive activities.
-Certainly, this measure was effective in terms of achieving a remarkable decrease in the rate of contagions among the population, but it also had dramatic consequences on the national and global economies.
-In Latin America and the Caribbean turned into the worst economic, social and productive crisis that the region has experienced in 120 years, with a 7.7% contraction of the regional GDP (ECLAC 2020).
+During the pandemic, it was necessary to implement lockdown policies, physical distancing and closure of productive activities.
+This measure was effective in terms of achieving a decrease in the rate of infections among the population, but it also had dramatic consequences on national and global economies.
+Latin America and the Caribbean experienced the worst economic, social and productive crisis in 120 years, with a 7.7% contraction of the regional GDP (ECLAC 2020).